smart-on-fhir/cumulus-library-pcx/chart_review.md

 # PCX LLM outputs

+Checked 2026-09-10.
+Annotation class names no longer carry the `Pcx` prefix; builder and table names retain it.
+Shared mention/date validation is warn-only by default; see [validation settings](llm.md).
+The wide projection preserves values and does not repair invalid dates or adjudicate conflicting sources.

 `create_schema.py` generates JSON schemas for the 14 clinical extraction tasks and the two document classification/routing tasks.
 From the repository root: